hkwu/ghastly/docs/README.md

 };
 ```

-If you're not familiar with the concept of middleware, it's useful to just think of them as opaque tools that you can plug in and forget.
+If you're not familiar with the concept of middleware, it's useful to think of them as layers stacked on top of the command handler.
+Each layer can intercept and potentially alter what gets sent into the next layer.
 We will cover middleware usage and the process of creating your own middleware in [another section](#middleware1).

 #### Defining a Handler
 It's time to dive deeper into actually building a command handler.
 There are two main ideas here: